 Cowboys on the move

-Hanley says the removalist industry generates about $1 billion annually through around one million moves of varying size and distance, three-quarters of which are handled by AFRA members.
-It’s the other quarter that she believes is the cause for concern.
-NSW Fair Trading may be fielding complaints on a daily basis, but AFRA had only eight complaints about members on its books as of mid- March this year.
-By Hanley's logic, most of the NSW complaints aren’t about AFRA members.
+According to AFRA, the removalist industry generates about $1 billion annually through around one million moves of varying size and distance, three-quarters of which are handled by AFRA members.
+It's the other quarter that is cause for concern.
+NSW Fair Trading may be fielding complaints on a daily basis, but AFRA had only eight complaints about members on its books when we contacted them in mid-March.

 To gain AFRA membership, removalists have to post a $2000 bond and undergo an initial audit, another audit a year later, and then regular audits every four years.
 AFRA makes sure companies are up to standard in areas including maintenance of vehicles, appropriate packing materials, first aid kits for staff, driver fatigue management and police checks for every employee.

-Hanley claims members almost always cooperate and resolve legitimate complaints.
-“They abide by the dispute resolution process because they need the repeat business.
-And if they don’t do the right thing, we can take it out of their bond and suspend their membership.”
+AFRA says members almost always cooperate and resolve legitimate complaints because they need the repeat business.
+If they don't comply, AFRA can take money out of their bond or suspend their membership.